 It's a universal problem - tight or short hip flexors.
 Almost every patient we see in clinic is prescribed some form of hip flexor stretch or hip opening mobility drill.
+We regularly advise stretching as part of our Sports Massage sessions.
 And most people do exactly what they are told and perform the hip flexor stretches daily.
 And the question I get asked is..

 Why aren't the stretches working?

 Well unless there is something very different about your body than everyone else's then stretching work will increase hip flexor length and improve hip mobility.
 And again, assuming you're spending the right amount of time stretching then you should get an improvement.

 So maybe its how you're performing the hip flexor stretch that is the issue.

 THE most common mistake when stretching the hip flexors is to allow the pelvis to anteriorly rotate.
 This causes lumbar lordosis, which increases the pressure on your lower back.
 Ultimately by allowing the back to bend you're bypassing the hip flexors altogether - getting little stretch through them, and little improvement.

 - Reduce the intensity of the stretch - move away from the wall, relax the amount of bend in the knee and don't sink as far